 The manager then goes over the core values of the company.
 Our core values are respect, accountability, excellence, compassion, and honesty.
 You should always read the mission statement to the new hire.

-Next, you have a well written and typed up a job description that you go over with the employee.
+Next, you have a well-written and typed-up job description that you go over with the employee.

 The sign-up documents are all printed out such as the handbook and the W-2 form.